What is elbow dysplasia?

 Our Health Test Results Finder can help you find a dog's results from the elbow screening scheme, from other health screening schemes or from the DNA tests that we record.
 This tool can help you make informed decisions, whether you're a breeder trying to find a suitable healthy mate for your dog, or a puppy buyer wanting to know more about the health of a puppy's parents.

-Breeding advice using estimated breeding values (EBVs)
+Breeding advice using EBVs

 Data from the BVA/KC Elbow Dysplasia Scheme can be used to estimate genetic ‘risk’ for each dog.
 EBVs use this data to help breeders of pedigree dogs to continue to make sensible and informed health-conscious choices for breeding, based on robust data.
 EBVs provide a more accurate measurement of genetic risk than using a dog's elbow score alone.
 It is therefore recommended that EBV breeding advice is used where possible.